CompNet/Pang/README.md

 # Organization
 This repository is composed of the following elements:
 * `requirements.txt` : List of Python packages used in pang.py.
-* `pang.py` : Python script in order to use the algorithm.
+* `PANG.py` : Python script in order to use the algorithm.
+* `ProcessingPattern.py` : Python script in order to compute the number of occurences and the set of induced patterns
 * `data` : folder with the input files needed.